 House Sitting and House Swap

 House sitting and house swapping are possibly the easiest, most convenient way to find free housing in Japan.
 House sitting is the practice of watching a person’s house while they are away for short or long periods of time, allowing you to stay in someone else’s house for free without any major responsibilities.
 Most hosts are people who travel often and would rather leave their house in the hands of a stranger so as not to attract burglars.
 Pet sitting is often a part of the deal as well.
 This is the perfect accommodation for solo travelers and animal lovers!
 Trusted House Sitters is one of the biggest networks for house sitting placements.
 A monthly fee of $8 is required to access the service.
 Everything else is free of charge.

 If you have your own house, you might want to try house swapping instead.
 In this case, you will allow a tourist to stay at your place while you stay at theirs.
 Specific terms and duration of the stay will be discussed between both parties.
 Home Exchange, Love Home Swap and Guardian Home Exchange are some of the websites which offer this service, some of which, include ads from Japan.

 Stay for Free with a Local!

-Not all opportunities get posted online, especially in a country like Japan, where rural areas rarely use the Internet for touristic promotion.
+Not all opportunities get posted online, especially in a country like Japan, where rural areas rarely use the Internet for tourist promotion.
 During my trip across Wakayama Prefecture, I was lucky enough to end up staying in a traditional, wooden house with a Buddhist monk and Shugendo practitioner who kindly offered me room and board for a few days.
-In fact, that’s a common practice in his household; any traveler who happens to stumble upon his property will get a futon, a shower and a bowl of locally-grown rice, no questions asked.
+In fact, that’s a common practice in his household; any traveler who happens to stumble upon his property will get a futon, a shower, and a bowl of locally-grown rice, no questions asked.
 I wasn’t the only tourist in the house at the time.
 I shared amenities with a few Korean backpackers and a Japanese-British family.
 That was, definitely, one of the highlights of my trip around the Kumano area.